 Marr’s choice of amps is linked heavily to what he described as ‘fashions’ in the world of guitars.
-In a video on his youtube, he recalls that the generation above him heavily favoured more distorted and gritty amps, often using Marshall amps in the same vein as Jimi Hendrix.
+In a video on his youtube, he recalls that the generation above him heavily favored more distorted and gritty amps, often using Marshall amps in the same vein as Jimi Hendrix.

 The heavy metal scene also contributed towards this, but Marr preferred amps that gave a cleaner tone, whilst also still offering the possibility for more aggressive drive without going so far as to be unable to bring it back to a cleaner place.
 Although Marr himself acknowledged the difficulty of describing the ideal sonic properties of his equipment, he finally settled on the imagery of “Rock, but still on the mod side of things.”

 In this regard, there are many Fender Amps out there that will suffice.
-There is one particular Fender amp that he recommends - the Fender Deluxe - and thankfully these are versatile enough to enable you to recreate the various tones he has used in his music from his early work in The Smiths up to his current work.
+There is one particular Fender tube amp that he recommends – the Fender Deluxe – and thankfully these are versatile enough to enable you to recreate the various tones he has used in his music from his early work in The Smiths up to his current work.
 The Fender Deluxe was very prominent during his work with Modest Mouse and The Cribs.
 The original silverface models can occasionally be found online for sale at a decent price, but there are cheaper alternatives available.
-Many vintage tube amps will work, and even newer solid-state amps can work just as well in a pinch, particularly if they have modelling capabilities.
+Many vintage tube amps will work, and even newer solid-state amps can work just as well in a pinch, particularly if they have modeling capabilities.
 If you’d rather find something a little cheaper that still has excellent capabilities, take a look through our guide about modeling amps.

 Effects And Other Equipment